 These are only a few instances when the Lord has dramatically changed my life using seemingly random events.
 I know I’m exactly where He wants me.
 He has a plan, I just don’t know what it is yet.
 It’s a good thing I’m not in control.
 I’m growing every day in my knowledge and love of Christ.

-I currently live in Oxford, MS with my husband Matt, our two attitude-filled cats, and a beautiful paint mare.
+I currently live in Oxford, MS with my husband Matt, our two attitude-filled cats, a beautiful paint mare, and our sweet little girl.
 The Lord has blessed me far beyond what I deserve.
 I pray that I am not a professor that happens to be a Christian, but a Christian who happens to be a professor.

 “Now faith is confidence in what we hope for and assurance about what we do not see.”
 Hebrews 11:1

 I don't really have a favorite...

 Horseback riding, playing with kitties, playing piano, singing poorly in the car, running ("slogging"), thinking about kitties, going to the gym at absurd times in the morning, buying things for kitties and horse, gardening, being a mom

 Organic chemistry.
 I still have nightmares